bojanczyk/slajdomat/README.md

 # slajdomat
 This is a program for making zooming slides in Figma.

-To see how the software works, and how to install it without building it yourself, see the [User guide](docs/README.md).
+You can compile yourself (see below), or  install the latest release from [here](https://github.com/<username>/slajdomat/releases/latest).
+To see how the software works, see the
+[User guide](docs/README.md).

 ### How to compile